ShadowCloneLabs/GlutamateMCPServers/src/uiassist/README.md

-# Browser Tools MCP Server
+# UI Assist MCP Server

-A Model Context Protocol (MCP) server for browser tools and screenshot capture.
+A Model Context Protocol (MCP) server that connects with the UI Assist Chrome extension to help with UI-based input in web development.

 ## Description